timabell/0x5.uk/_posts/2023-06-01-text-based-tools-the-ultimate-format-for-everything.md

 - <https://dreampuf.github.io/GraphvizOnline/>
 - <https://sketchviz.com/>

+#### Mermaid

 For UML, graphviz and many other formats there is [mermaid.js](https://mermaid.js.org/), and amazingly you can embed the mermaid formats in markdown and [github pages will render your mermaid diagrams](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).
 Win.

+#### PlantUML

+[PlantUML](https://plantuml.com/) is a format and renderer for many types of diagrams, including UML obviously.

+[Chris Bimpson posted "Automating Architecture Diagrams"](https://christopher-bimson.github.io/2025/05/automating-architecture-diagrams/) which provides a great example of using this in practice, though there are many ways to use this tooling.

 ### Documenting things in markdown